x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/non-delivery-reports-and-bounce-messages/non-delivery-reports-and-bounce-messages.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 8e91de84-76fa-49b2-898c-c5eface76560
-description: "Summary: Administrators can learn about how to read and interpret delivery status notifications (also known as DSNs, non-delivery reports, NDRs or bounce messages) in Exchange Server 2016 and 2019."
+description: "Summary: Administrators can learn about how to read and interpret delivery status notifications (also known as DSNs, non-delivery reports, NDRs or bounce messages) in Exchange Server 2016 and Exchange Server 2019."
 ---

 # DSNs and NDRs in Exchange Server